 About

 Missing Willow Farm sits on 20 acres of heaven in SW Virginia, behind a half mile driveway, overlooking a private pond.
-We’re retired engineers with a small herd of dairy goats that we milk for cheese, a small flock of sheep we keep for fleece and lamb, a few adorable chickens who give us fresh eggs, 75,000 bees, a livestock guardian dog and our border collie Jack who keeps everyone in line.
-We sell Fridays at our local farmer’s market.
-Throughout the season we carry lamb, honey, eggs, shiitake mushrooms, heirloom tomatoes, cucumbers, asparagus, fingerling potatoes, leeks, herbs and homemade soap.
+We’re retired engineers with a small flock of sheep we keep for fleece and lamb and a few adorable chickens who give us fresh eggs.

 Our farm got its name in 2007 when my brand new birthday weeping willow tree disappeared within a week of planting it.
 As it turns out, we have (er… had) a beaver problem.